apache/echarts-doc/en/tutorial/styling.md

 }
 ```

-Pie charts need to set the color of visual guides to light color.
+We also need to set line color of pie chart to be lighter.

 ```js
 labelLine: {
     normal: {